 In this 2-hour session we’ll give you some practical tips on how to begin and point you to the relevant tools, organisations and courses to get you started on your journey.

-Our experts will run you through some exercises and theory to get you started, from working out who you need to engage in the process to highlighting the crucial things you need to consider – such as licensing or the handling of personal data.
+Our experts will run you through some exercises and theory to get you started, from working out who you need to engage in the process to highlighting the crucial things you need to consider – such as data infrastructure and ethics.

-Don’t worry – you don’t need to be a tech whiz or data expert to understand this workshop.
-No question is a silly question, and our expert trainers will arm you with all the practical skills you need for applying what you’ve learnt to the real world.
+Don’t worry – you don’t need to be a tech whiz or data expert to understand this course.
+No question is a silly question in our classrooms, and our expert teachers will arm you with all the practical skills you need for applying what you’ve learnt to the real world.

 Our session will cover:

-- Important things you need to consider (ie ethics, standards, skills, licensing, engagement, people)
+- Important things you need to consider (ie ethics, standards, skills, licensing, engagement)

 - Where to begin?